BridgesUNCC/BridgesUNCC.github.io/assignments/data/4-GraphEQ/README.md

 1. Deactivate the map overlay (already done in the scaffolding).
 2. Unpin the vertices by setting their location to infinity.
 3. Compile, run, and visualize.

+### (Optionally) Compute connected component

+1. unmark all vertices
+2. find an unmarked vertex
+3. flood its component and color its vertices
+4. go back to 2 as long as there are unmarked vertices
+5. Compile, run, and visualize.

 ### Help